Read the press release

 Tax Deductions Vs. Tax Credits

-Tax deductions lower your taxable income and, therefore, indirectly affect the amount you owe in taxes.
-Tax credits skip the middleman and directly reduce the amount of taxes you owe.
-So if you owed $2,000 and had a $1,000 tax credit, you would end up only having to pay $1,000.
-There are various tax credits available.
+Tax deductions lower your taxable income and, therefore, indirectly reduce the amount you owe in taxes.
+Tax credits skip the middleman and directly reduce your tax bill.

 How much are tax write-offs worth?